stafwag/blog/_posts/2020-08-03-keep-zfs-running-on-the-rpi-with-a-custom-kernel.md

 I got a Raspberry PI 4 to play with and [installed Manjaro GNU/Linux on it](https://stafwag.github.io/blog/blog/2020/07/12/manjaro-on-rpi4-full-disk-encryption/).

 I use [OpenZFS](https://openzfs.org) on my PI.
-The latest kernel update broken zfs on PI due to a License conflict, the solution is to disable ```PREEMPT``` in the kernel config.
+The latest kernel update broke zfs on my PI due to a License conflict, the solution is to disable ```PREEMPT``` in the kernel config.
 This BUG was already resolved with OpenZFS with the main Linux kernel tree at least on [X86_64/AMD64](https://en.wikipedia.org/wiki/X86-64#AMD64), not sure why the kernel on the raspberry pi is still affected.

 I was looking for an excuse to build a custom kernel for my Pi anyway :-).
 I cloned the default manjaro RPI4 kernel and disabled ```PREEMPT``` in the kernel ```config```.